The Music City Miracle: The Greatest Moment in Titans History?

 Here’s why: The play began with a lateral pass, not a forward pass.
 Frank Wycheck passed the ball sideways, rather than forward, to his teammate Kevin Dyson during a kickoff return.

-While it was a close call, the referees reviewed the replay and determined that the pass was indeed lateral, making the play a legal touchdown.
+While it was a close call, the referees analyzed the replay and determined that the pass was indeed lateral, making the play a legal touchdown.
 Despite arguments to the contrary, visual evidence shows that the angle of the pass was not forward, solidifying the referees’ decision.

 The Music City Miracle remains a controversial but legal play in NFL history.